-Hawa Dawa and the city of Meschede are expanding the observation period agreed as part of the “Smart Air City” campaign by further six months to one year.
-Thus, Meschede supports the intention to actively address the issue of air quality.
+Hawa Dawa and the district and university town of Meschede are extending the monitoring period agreed as part of the “Smart Air City” campaign by a further six months to one year.
+Thus, Meschede underpins its intention to actively address the issue of air quality.

-Within the “Smart Air City” campaign initiated by Hawa Dawa in 2018, Meschede was equipped with Hawa Dawa Sentience devices free of charge for six months.
-An interactive online dashboard enabled the city of Meschede to access real-time digital air quality data.
+As part of the 2018 “Smart Air City” campaign initiated by Hawa Dawa, Meschede was equipped with Hawa Dawa Sentience measuring devices free of charge for six months.
+An interactive online dashboard allowed the city of Meschede to access the digital air quality data generated in real time.
 The six months were concluded with a detailed air quality report by Hawa Dawa.
-This report, which represents both temporal patterns and the frequency distribution of certain values, provides a quick overview and a first basis for decision-making.
+This report, which shows temporal patterns as well as the frequency distribution of certain values, enables a quick overview and an initial basis for decision-making.
 To further deepen these findings, Meschede decided to extend the measurement period to a full twelve months.